 - Above all, never ignore any suicidal thoughts or tendencies.
 A senior loved one who brings up suicide as a way to relieve the pain she or he is going through should always be taken seriously, and prompt medical assistance should be sought.
 The National Suicide Prevention Lifeline can provide further, confidential advice: 800-273-8255.

-As the top St. Louis home care agency, Compassionate Nursing Services’ professional in-home care services can help brighten everyday life for seniors in many ways.
+Compassionate Nursing Services can help brighten everyday life for seniors in many ways.
 Our friendly, compassionate care companions are always available to spend quality time with senior loved ones, participating in conversations, games, enjoyable outings, hobbies, puzzles, reminiscing, and more, according to each person’s peculiar interests.